 Asked about the situation with Guatemala after landing in Davos for the World Economic Forum, Colombian President Gustavo Petro stated on Tuesday that Colombia “is not going to allow [Mr Velasquez] to be attacked for what he has done and be persecuted for his fight against impunity or be cornered by those who exercise impunity.”
 He said he would reject any arrest warrant issued by Guatemala for his minister and added that “if Guatemala insists on putting good men in prison, we have nothing to do with that country.”

-For Mr Petro, the attacks against the Colombian minister comes from a series of changes that he initiated when he was in Guatemala.
+For Mr Petro, the attacks against the Colombian minister come from a series of changes that he initiated when he was in Guatemala.

-Rafael Curruchiche, the head of the Office of the Special Prosecutor against Impunity, announced that the office approves the arrest of the minister for obtruction of justice, conspiration and abuse of power.
-He added they will take legal actions to hold Mr Velásquez accountable for “his illegal and abusive acts.”
+Rafael Curruchiche, the head of the Office of the Special Prosecutor against Impunity, announced that the office approves the arrest of the minister for obstruction of justice, conspiration and abuse of power.
+He added they will take legal action to hold Mr Velásquez accountable for “his illegal and abusive acts.”